WebOrigami/docs/src/content/concepts/hello.md

   site.ori
 ```

-In addition to `site.ori`, this folder has a file called `name` that contains the plain text:
+This folder also has a file called `name` that contains the plain text:

 ```
 world